Jollerprutt/proxmox-node/README.md

 # Proxmox Node Setup
-The purpose of this guide is to document a working Proxmox setup which runs on the following hardware types:
+The purpose of this guide is to document a working Proxmox VE setup which runs on the following hardware types:

 >  **Build Type A - Proxmox File Server** - Primary Host
 >